Jithin-Varghese/c3-Self-help/docs/Login-to-Portal.md

 # Login to Portal

 * Users can login to C3 by following the link provided.
 Users will have to use the credentials provided to login to the c3 portal.
 * To login to the C3 portal, open your browser and navigate to the portal.
-Click on the **LOGIN** button on the top right hand side of the portal.
+Click on the **LOGIN** button on the top right-hand side of the portal.

 <img src="/Images/C3-image-1.jpg">